South Somerset

-South Somerset is a local government district in Somerset, England.

-The South Somerset district covers an area of 370 sqmi ranging from the borders with Devon, Wiltshire and Dorset to the edge of the Somerset Levels.
-It has a population of approximately 158,000.
-The administrative centre of the district is Yeovil.
+South Somerset was a local government district in Somerset, England, from 1974 to 2023.
+The district covered an area of 370 sqmi ranging from the borders with Devon, Wiltshire and Dorset to the edge of the Somerset Levels.
+It had a population of approximately 158,000.
+The administrative centre of the district was Yeovil.

-On 1 April 2023, the district will be abolished and replaced by a new unitary district for the area at present served by Somerset County Council.
-The new council will be known as Somerset Council.
+On 1 April 2023, the district was abolished and replaced by Somerset Council, a unitary district for the area previously served by Somerset County Council.

 History

-The district was formed on 1 April 1974, and was originally known as Yeovil, adopting its present name in 1985.
+The district was formed on 1 April 1974, and was originally known as Yeovil, adopting the South Somerset name in 1985.
 It was formed by the merger of the municipal boroughs of Chard, Yeovil, along with Crewkerne and Ilminster urban districts and the Chard Rural District, Langport Rural District, Wincanton Rural District and Yeovil Rural District.

-The district covers the whole of the Yeovil constituency, and part of Somerton and Frome.
-The district is governed by the South Somerset District Council, last elected in the 2019 South Somerset District Council election.
-It is currently Liberal Democrat controlled, and has Beacon Council status.
+The district covered the whole of the Yeovil constituency, and part of Somerton and Frome.
+The district was governed by the South Somerset District Council, last elected in the 2019 South Somerset District Council election.

 Abolition

-On 1 April 2023, the district council will be abolished and replaced by a new unitary authority for the area at present served by Somerset County Council.
-The new council will be known as Somerset Council.
+On 1 April 2023, the district council was abolished and replaced by Somerset Council, a unitary authority for the area previously served by Somerset County Council.

 Elections for the new council took place in May 2022.
-Since then it has been running alongside South Somerset and the other district councils in the county until their abolition.
+It ran alongside South Somerset and the other district councils in the county until their abolition.